fwils001/pets-in-space/README.md

 Here is the list of routes:

-GET / index / renders a show page of all the pets POST/ create/ allows users to post pics and blurbs about their pets PUT/ update/ allows users to edit information about their own pets PUT/ update / allows an admin to edit information for all pets
+GET / index / renders a show page of all the pets <br>
+POST/ create/ allows users to post pics and blurbs about their pets PUT/ update/ allows users to edit information about their own pets PUT/ update / allows an admin to edit information for all pets